 Included in your course:

-Your workshop includes post-course digital resources, plus a complimentary Autumn harvest lunch spread of local bread, cheese and veggies each day – as well as refreshments during the course.
+Your workshop includes post-course digital resources, plus a spring harvest lunch spread of local bread, cheese and veggies each day – as well as refreshments during the course.

 About the venue